AkshataSonawane/Microsoft-Power-BI-Data-Analyst-Coursera-Course-Exercises-Assignments/Course 3 - Extract, Transform and Load Data in Power BI/Week 2 - Transforming data into Power BI/Introduction to Transforming Data in Power BI/README.md

 ## Step 10: Apply the data transformations
 Once you have completed all the above data cleaning steps, select the Close & Apply button.
 By completing this action, you can apply your transformations and update the dataset.

+# Activity
+Apply a pivot
+In this activity, you will convert an Adventure Works Excel file called Product-Color Model.xlsx  that includes Product ID, Color, and Model data.
+You need to present the product count per color in a tabular format.
+To do this, you need to import the Excel data first and then pivot columns by using aggregate functions.
+Follow the steps below to apply a pivot in Power BI.

+## Step 1: Select the data source type

+## Step 2: Import Excel data
+Import the Excel data to add the Product-Color Model query to the Queries pane.
+Observe the 3 columns in the table: Product Name, Color and Model.
+Remove the Product Name column.

+## Step 3: Pivot columns
+To pivot the table columns, select the Product-Color Model query on the left menu.
+Select the Transform ribbon tab, followed by Pivot Column.
+On the Pivot Column window that displays, select the Color column in the query and keep the value in Values column dropdown list.
+Expand the Advanced options and select option Count (All) from the Aggregate Value Function dropdown list, and then select OK.

+## Step 4: Examine the changes
+By applying the Pivot Column, you change the way the data is organized.
+All distinct color values are converted to the column headers.
+There is just one row in the table, where every column has a matching count of that category in the previous rows.
+You can use this data to visualize in reports or dashboards, primarily in pie chart reports.